Concrete5 — A NextGen Open Source CMS

 - In site advanced search, for the usability purpose.

-- Should confirm with the web standards, for a nice cross browser compatibility. ( Did I talk about poor IE? )
+- Should confirm with the web standards, for a nice cross browser compatibility.

-- Complete separation between the content,structure and it’s presentation, so that different templates could be applied without disturbing the content.
+- Complete separation between the content structure and its presentation, so that different templates could be applied without disturbing the content.

-- Content tagging and it’s categorization, which is definitely very important for easy navigation through the web site.
+- Content tagging and its categorization, which is definitely very important for easy navigation through the website.

 - Blogging and discussion forum with site-wide user management.

 - Search engine friendly and Human friendly URLs.
-Both aspects are again very important.

-- With all of these features included, it should super simple, clean, modular and extensible with plugins, templates etc.
+- With all of these features included, it should be super simple, clean, modular and extensible with plugins, templates etc.

-concrete5 is taking part in OSCON 2008 this time which is scheduled to be held on 21st July. ( The very first day of OSCON 2008 ).
-The topic of the session will be A Walk Through of Concrete5 – The Open Source, Edit-in-place Content Management System Made..
-Very interestingly, they write on the OSCON 2008 website
+Update: Concrete5 took part in OSCON 2008 which was scheduled to be held on 21st July.
+The topic of the session was "A Walk Through of Concrete5 – The Open Source, Edit-in-place Content Management System Made."